Toowoomba Region: History

+2008 amalgamation

 In July 2007, the Local Government Reform Commission released its report and recommended that the eight areas amalgamate.
 Its main reason for recommending such a large area was that the region was a growth area and a new organisation would have political advocacy capabilities on behalf of the region.
 Two other key factors were that Toowoomba's suburbs had expanded well beyond the City of Toowoomba and a new entity would be able to manage the entire area under one plan.
 Additionally, environmental and natural resource challenges could, in the Commission's view, be better met by an organisation with "a scale and capacity to undertake... management across the region in an integrated manner."
 Four of the councils, Jondaryan, Millmerran, Pittsworth and Rosalie were rated as financially weak by the Queensland Treasury.
 While no council had supported the Commission's model, most were willing to consider some form of amalgamation, and the Commission considered whether Millmerran should be united with Dalby or Toowoomba carefully.
 In the end, its proposal was unchanged.
 On 15 March 2008, the City and Shires formally ceased to exist, and elections were held on the same day to elect councillors and a mayor to the Regional Council.

+Since amalgamation

 Council

-The council remains undivided and its elected body consists of 10 councillors and a mayor.
-Toowoomba Regional Councillors are not officially endorsed by political parties.
-They are required to declare memberships of political parties, bodies, associations and trade or professional organisations.
+Toowoomba Regional Council is unsubdivided and its elected body consists of 10 councillors and a mayor.
+Neither the Labor Party nor the Liberal National Party officially endorse candidates for council.

+Current composition

+The current council, elected in 2024, is: